audiovention/wgpu-mm/README.md

 We use the formula for bandwidth to be M (GB/s) = M=10-9.(m.n+m+n)*sizeof(scalar type)/T.

-For the problem size [1,384] @ [384, 51865] (Whisper logits GEMV), we can calculate the minimum possible runtime to be 1198266.33ns.
+For the problem size [1,384] @ [384, 51868] (Whisper logits GEMV), we can calculate the minimum possible runtime to be 1198266.33ns.
 The best kernel in here, gemv_2, hits ~1300000ns.

+As it is memory bound, lower precision is extremely important.
+We can see our HGEMV can perform the same [1,384] @ [384, 51868] in ~694500ns, ~2x faster.

 ## Read More